apereo/cas/docs/cas-server-documentation/installation/Troubleshooting-Guide.md

         at
 ```

-You may encounter this error, when in all likelihood, a cache-based ticket registry such as EhCache is used whose eviction policy
+You may encounter this error, when in all likelihood, a cache-based ticket registry such as Hazelcast is used whose eviction policy
 is not correctly configured.
 Objects and tickets are cached inside the registry storage back-end tend to linger around longer than
 they should or the eviction policy is not doing a good enough job to clean unused tickets that may be marked as expired by CAS.